The MPCA completed a project to identify altered, natural, impounded and non-definable stream channels across the state.

-Original source of funding is provided by the Clean Water Land and Legacy Amendment.
+Original funding was provided by the Clean Water Land and Legacy Amendment.

 Because altered stream channels (i.e., ditching and straightening of stream channels) have reduced habitat complexity, aquatic organisms that require diverse habitat may be negatively impacted.
 For this reason it is important to understand the magnitude of stream channel alteration when assessing streams and rivers for aquatic life uses.
-The extent of stream channel alteration in Minnesota is largely unknown; because available geographic information system (GIS) datasets (e.g., national hydrography dataset (NHD), public waters inventory (PWI) and Minnesota Department of Transportation (MNDOT)) are outdated or incomplete.
+The extent of stream channel alteration in Minnesota is largely unknown because available geographic information system (GIS) datasets are outdated or incomplete (e.g., national hydrography dataset, public waters inventory, and Minnesota Department of Transportation).

-Prior to this project, MPCA staff used multiple tactics to determine whether a stream was altered, this process was often time consuming, subjective and did not always provide consistent results.
-This was primarily due to to a lack of comprehensive data indicating where streams may have been modified and different interpretations of the available data.
+Prior to this project, MPCA staff used multiple tactics to determine whether a stream was altered; the process was time-consuming, subjective and did not provide consistent results due to to a lack of comprehensive data indicating where streams may have been modified and different interpretations of the available data.
 Therefore, in 2011 the MPCA entered into an inter-agency agreement with the Minnesota Geospatial Information Office (MnGeo) to develop a GIS based methodology for determining stream channel alteration, which was focused on visual interpretation of contemporary and historic aerial imagery (including LiDAR) as well as several other reference layers.
 The project developed a process whereby each stream segment (down to 150 meter scale) was assigned a status of natural, altered, impounded or no definable channel.
 The evidence used to designate each stream segment was identified and a code of high, moderate or low confidence was assigned to each delineation based on the the evidence that was used to make the decision.
 This study provides the first comprehensive effort to distinguish altered stream miles on a statewide scale.

 See the Results section below.